Geography and ecology of the Everglades: Wet prairie

 Two kinds of wet prairies thrive in the Everglades: marl and water-marsh community.
 Wet prairies are slightly elevated like sawgrass marshes, but contain abundant plant diversity.
 Marl prairies are located where marl covers limestone that may protrude as pinnacles or erode into solution holes: depressions formed by the same processes that create sinkholes.
 Solution holes, however, do not meet the water table; they are filled with rain water.
 The surface is covered only three to seven months of the year, but the water is usually just 4 in deep.
 Marl is created by layers of periphyton loosely attached to the limestone, and forms a grey or white crumbly mud when it dries.
 When flooded, the marl can support a variety of water plants, and dwarf cypresses may grow for hundreds of years though not exceed 10 ft in height.
 Solution holes may remain flooded even when the prairies are dry, and they support aquatic invertebrates such as crayfish and snails, as well as larval amphibians which feed young wading birds.
 Where the predominant soil is peat, a water-marsh community exists.
 Its hydroperiod is longer than the marl prairie, although its plants are less diverse.
 These regions tend to be on the border between sloughs and sawgrass marshes.

 Alligators have created an ecological niche in wet prairies; they dig at low spots with their claws and snouts and create ponds free of vegetation that remain submerged throughout the dry season.
 Alligator holes are integral to the survival of aquatic invertebrates, turtles, fish, small mammals, and birds during extended drought periods.
 Alligators feed upon animals that visit the hole.

+Pond apple forest

+Prior to the drainage and clearance for agriculture of the northern Everglades, a 2 to 3 mi wide forest composed predominantly of pond apple trees (locally known as custard apples) bordered the south and southeastern shore of Lake Okeechobee.
+Beyond the pond apple forest was a zone of willow and elderberry.
+The lake would overflow its southern edge periodically, flooding the pond apple forest, with water eventually passing though to the sawgrass zone that made up most of the northern Everglades.
+Pond apple forests and isolated trees also occur where the water remains relatively deep for most of the year.